It’s been a while since the last VLOG. Sorry, but a lot has been happening.

 - Importing stuff in Unreal converts them to Uassets, which you can’t edit externally.
 So reimport is needed every time you adjust.

-- When importing meshes as FBX, your pivot points will all shift to the center which is just stupid.
-Data smith allows you to fix a bit of this shit
+- When importing meshes as FBX, your pivot points will all shift to the centre which is just stupid.
+Data Smith allows you to fix a bit of this shit

 - Plugins don’t always work nicely together

 - Lack of good tutorials and documentation.
 They are way behind on everything.
-Luckily youtube helps out a lot, but main focus is gamedev, and my project is less game and more simulation
+Luckily YouTube helps out a lot, but the main focus is game dev, and my project is less game and more simulation

 - Building for Android is not easy at all